 1988, Gallery Zilla Bell opened in Yorkshire, and in 2013 began exhibiting prints by Royal Academicians, in particular Norman Ackroyd.
 Source; Zilla Bell

 2001, Printfest was set up by two printmakers; Judy Evans and Ronkey Bullard supported by the original chair Chris Benefield.
 Printfest is an annual celebration of the work of artist printmakers.
 It takes the form of an annual selling exhibition open to the public.
 It aims; to foster the exchange of technical knowledge across the range of printmaking techniques; to actively promote with a Northern bias; to create and sustain a significant Cumbrian visitor attraction and to provide support for local artist printmakers.
-Key printmakers who have exhibited at Printfest include: Angie Lewin, Hamanishi Katsunori, Angela Harding, Anja Percival, Trevor Price, Gill Tyson, Kelly Stewart, Katherine Jones and Jason Hicklin.
+Key printmakers who have exhibited at Printfest include: Elizabeth Blackadder, Angie Lewin, Hamanishi Katsunori, Angela Harding, Anja Percival, Trevor Price, Gill Tyson, Kelly Stewart, Katherine Jones, Jason Hicklin, Gail Brodholt, Sadie Tierney and coming up next: Anita Klein, among over 250 more printmakers from around the UK and beyond.